 Actionair supplied more than 1,000 Hydropac Fancoil units throughout the building which were installed by leading international infrastructure group, Balfour Beatty.
 All units were fitted with BACnet controls, pressure independent control valves and commissioning sets.
 Significant and expensive mock-ups were built for type testing, including thermal and acoustic tests and the use of dry ice for testing the vulnerability of the units to freezing outdoor conditions.
 Actionair was able to make the many bespoke variants needed to fit around and work with the features of the old building.

 Since 2014, the building has been the headquarters for a popular, multinational sports manufacturer.
 Its striking new offices have the brand's motif expressed throughout its three floors alongside Air Diffusion's prominent 3 slot 25 Linear Slot Diffusers with supporting plenum boxes.
 Air Diffusion products have been installed across 8 of the 11 floors within the building.
-Our Air Diffusion Applications Engineer, Mark Bishop, commented "It was a challenging project which involved a number of site visits to monitor the installations of our products - the office areas now completed are very impressive".

 Other former office space on floors three, four and five has been completely redesigned into a luxurious hotel for a global company - the original intentions for the space finally realised.
 This transformation was designed under the creative direction of Tom Dixon OBE, the self-taught industrial designer, whose work has been celebrated in museums across the globe, including the Victoria & Albert Museum in London and the Museum of Modern Art in New York.